Sabahatt/react-video-editor/demo-script.md

 ---

-## CLOSING - VALUE PROPOSITION (5:15 - 5:40)
+## CLOSING - VALUE PROPOSITION (5:45 - 6:10)
-**[Screen: Split screen showing competitor interfaces vs Adify]**
+**[Screen: Split screen showing competitor interfaces]**

 **Voiceover:**
-"Here's what makes Adify different.
-Other tools make you choose - instant generation with no control, or powerful editing through tedious multi-step wizards."
+"Here's what makes this different from other video ad creation software.
+Most existing tools make you choose - instant generation with no control, or powerful editing through tedious multi-step wizards."

-**[Screen: Show Adify workflow - URL to video to editing]**
+**[Screen: Show workflow - URL to video to editing]**

 **Voiceover:**
-"Adify gives you instant, one-click generation from any URL, then hands you a complete professional timeline editor.
+"This gives you instant, one-click generation from any URL, transforming brand images into dynamic video content, then hands you a complete professional timeline editor.
 No AI avatars.
 No static slideshows.
 No configuration fatigue."

 **[Screen: Show final rendered video playing]**